 A taxpayer who receives a letter in the mail from the NYS Department of Taxation and Finance has reason for concern.
 Some notices contain critical deadlines.
 But not all do, and not all are bad news.
 Taxpayers should take complete advantage of their rights and remedies in the event of a dispute with the NYS Tax Department.
 We are here to help.

-The attorneys at the law firm Karen J. Tenenbaum, P.C. are licensed to practice law in New York.
+The attorneys at Tenenbaum Law, P.C. are licensed to practice law in New York.
 Our firm routinely represents taxpayers before the NYS Tax Department on a variety of matters, such as:

 • Individual & Business Tax Audits

 • Sales and Use Tax